Think-iT-Labs/react-workshop/README.md

 # Overview

-This repository possesses the code of a workshop held on 28th March 2022 by [@OlfaBenSoussia](https://github.com/OlfaBenSoussia) and [@safoine27](https://github.com/safoin27)
+This repository possesses the code of a workshop held on 28th March 2022 by [@OlfaBenSoussia](https://github.com/OlfaBenSoussia) and [@safoine27](https://github.com/safoin27) with students from ISI

 The app is a simple Todo application using react 18 with a couple of basic react concepts